 Alpaca fiber: as practical as it is gorgeous!

 Alpaca fiber is water, wind, and stain resistant.
 When wearing an alpaca poncho or scarf, you won’t feel the wind, and the rain will take a long time to penetrate the garment.
-It is also hypoallergenic, because it doesn’t contain lanolin, which wool does.
+It is also hypoallergenic, because, unlike wool, it doesn’t contain lanolin.
 This makes it the perfect product for those with sensitive skin, even those who are allergic to normal wool.
 Finally, the strength and durability that come from resisting the harsh Andean altitude make alpaca fiber dependable.
 It resists stretching and keeps its original shape more easily than other fibers, so you can expect a piece made from alpaca to become a family heirloom that will last for generations.

 Written by Megan Malley